spotlightpa/poor-richard/content/news/2020-02-25-SPLCOMMUTATION25.md

 +++
-internal-id = "SPLCOMMUTATION25"
-image = "2020/02/01f5bch25g2mfdnr.jpeg"
-image-description = "Attorney General Josh Shapiro." image-credit = "ANTHONY PEZZOTTI / Philadelphia Inquirer" published = 2020-02-25T23:50:00.000Z
-slug = "pennsylvania-life-prison-josh-shapiro-john-fetterman"
-authors = ["Cynthia Fernandez"] byline = ""
-title = "Protesters call on Pennsylvania AG to ‘show mercy’ and commute more life sentences " description = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." blurb = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." kicker = "Capitol Notebook" linktitle = "" suppress-featured = true
+authors = ["Cynthia Fernandez"] blurb = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." description = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." image = "2020/02/01f5bch25g2mfdnr.jpeg" image-credit = "ANTHONY PEZZOTTI / Philadelphia Inquirer" image-description = "Attorney General Josh Shapiro." internal-id = "SPLCOMMUTATION25" kicker = "Capitol Notebook" modal-exclude = false pinned = false published = 2020-02-25T18:50:00-05:00 slug = "pennsylvania-life-prison-josh-shapiro-john-fetterman" suppress-date = false suppress-featured = true title = "Protesters call on Pennsylvania AG to ‘show mercy’ and commute more life sentences "
 +++

 <i><b>Capitol Notebook by </b></i><a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> provides updates on important news and notes from the halls of power in Harrisburg. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our weekly newsletter.</i></a>

 HARRISBURG — More than a hundred people rallied in Philadelphia and Pittsburgh on Tuesday, a protest organizer says, calling on Attorney General Josh Shapiro to “show mercy” by supporting more commutations.